-Facebook has just been sued by a 15-year-old sex trafficking survivor.
+In 2019, Facebook was sued by a 15-year-old sex trafficking survivor.

-The suit originates in Houston, and it says that “Jane Doe”—the pseudonym given to the trafficking survivor—was only 12 years old when Facebook permit her first contact with the man who trafficked her.
+The suit originated in Houston, and it said that “Jane Doe”—the pseudonym given to the trafficking survivor—was only 12 years old when Facebook permitted her first contact with the man who trafficked her.

 The man allegedly used Facebook to message and groom Doe for a period of six months before eventually convincing her to meet up with him at a Motel 6.
 When she showed up, he kidnapped her and sex trafficked her on Backpage.